sonrabakarim/barlkk/_posts/2015-07-05-ultima-underworld-on-rpi.md

 # Enable audio playback

 If you're using HDMI for video out from the Pi you may need to adjust your speaker settings to achieve audio.
 Run `sudo raspi-config` from a terminal emulator and adjust the setting for audio from under *Advanced settings*.
+Then ensure you select `SoundBlaster` or `SoundBlaster Pro` from the `INSTALL.EXE` included with the game before running the main executable.

-# Benchmarking experience
+# Customizing experience

 To arrive at the best setup for your config, once you have the video settings set the way you like them and the audio enabled, use the [performance shortcuts](http://www.dosbox.com/wiki/Basic_Setup_and_Installation_of_DosBox#Performance) to fine-tune the experience: